 I know that Nicole from Tikkido definitely had a few chuckles when she read my post about my gingerbread house making fiasco.
 And after she stopped rolling on the floor, she sent me an email where she graciously offered to right all my wrongs.

-On top of being a master artisan, and planning parties like the Fairy Party she threw for her daughter, she has baked and frosted more gingerbread houses than she can even count.
+She has baked and frosted more gingerbread houses than she can even count.
 Literally.
 So you can imagine how thrilled I was when I got the definitive how to build a gingerbread house guide in my inbox!
 Enough that I’m willing to try my fiasco again – this month!

 And with that, I’m turning this post over to the master gingerbread baker herself…

 How to Build a Perfect Gingerbread House and Gingerbread Recipe

 Each year, sometime in early December, our family starts our annual tradition.
 It’s such an undertaking that we have a name for it: Operation Gingerbread.
 My family has been making real gingerbread houses since I was an infant, so for nearly 35 years now, and we’ve made literally thousands.

 And when I say literally I actually mean literally, not figuratively like most people mean.
 Years of one for every kid in my class, my brother’s class, the girl scout troop, the boy scout troop, all our teachers, neighbors, and the work Christmas party really add up!
 We lost count somewhere after house number 3000.

 After all these years, through much trial and error, we pretty much have this gingerbread thing down to a science.
 Paula did a brilliant job with her first house (I couldn’t believe it was her first!), and actually managed to figure out many of our tips and tricks in her first go.
 Very impressive!
 But I thought I’d share some of the other tricks we’ve learned through the years, to make her next attempt (and yours) even easier.

 First, to get you started, here’s the recipe we like to use.